 This bill introduces new employment protections for the spouses of military service members who are involuntarily mobilized for up to one year and one day in support of war, national emergencies, or contingency operations.
-The proposed legislation amends RSA 110-C by adding a new section that prohibits employers from discharging, refusing to hire, or taking any adverse employment action against employees based on their spouse's involuntary mobilization.
-It also mandates that employers must reemploy the affected employees in their previous positions or equivalent roles after the mobilization period, while specifying that any leave taken during this time will be unpaid and without benefits unless the employer opts to provide them.
+It amends RSA 110-C by adding a new section, 110-C:1-a, which prohibits employers from discharging, refusing to hire, or taking any adverse employment action against employees based on their spouse's involuntary mobilization.
+The bill also mandates that employers must reemploy these employees in their previous positions or equivalent roles after the mobilization period, while any leave taken during this time will be unpaid and without benefits unless the employer opts to provide them.
+Employees are required to notify their employers of their spouse's mobilization within 30 days and must apply for reemployment upon the completion of the mobilization.

 As Amended by the House: